-Building an Autism-Competent Workforce in Adult Social Care
+Building an Autism-Competent Workforce in Adult Autism Services

-Workforce competence is one of the strongest predictors of quality and stability in adult autism services.
+Workforce competence is one of the strongest predictors of quality, safety and stability in adult autism services.
 Commissioners and regulators consistently identify staff knowledge, consistency and values as the difference between effective support and repeated placement breakdown.
+Without an autism-competent workforce, even well-designed service models struggle to deliver consistent, person-centred outcomes.

 What autism competence really means

-Autism competence goes beyond awareness training.
-It requires staff to understand how autism affects communication, sensory processing, emotional regulation and decision-making in daily life.
+Autism competence goes far beyond basic awareness training.
+It requires staff to understand how autism affects communication, sensory processing, emotional regulation, behaviour and decision-making in daily life.

 Commissioner and inspector expectations

-Expectation 1 (commissioners): Evidence of autism-specific training.
-Commissioners expect providers to demonstrate structured autism training linked to role responsibilities.
+Expectation 1 (commissioners): Evidence of autism-specific competence.
+Commissioners expect providers to demonstrate structured, role-specific autism training and clear links between workforce capability and outcomes such as reduced incidents, improved engagement and placement stability.

 Expectation 2 (CQC): Consistent, person-centred practice.
-Inspectors assess whether staff apply autism knowledge consistently rather than relying on individual intuition.
+Inspectors assess whether staff apply autism knowledge consistently in day-to-day support.
+They will look for evidence that practice is not dependent on individual staff intuition but is shared, understood and embedded across teams.

 Core components of an autism-competent workforce